-The IDT WinChip 2 processor is suitable for both desktop and mobile applications.
+The IDT WinChip 2 processor is ideally suited for desktop applications.
 These basic versions are offered in several internal speed ranges and several different voltage settings.

-WinChip 2

-- 3DNow!TM instructions.
-These new instructions compatible with the 3DNow! instructions included in the AMD K6-2 processor.
-These instructions provide significant performance improvements for 3D geometry and lighting calculations. - 3DNow! instructions are directly utilized by Microsoft's Direct3D version 6 as well as by many games.

-The IDT WinChip 2 processor is initially available in several speed grades:
+WinChip 2 ■ 3DNow!
+TM instructions.
+These new instructions are compatible with the 3DNow! instructions included in the AMD K6-2 processor.
+These instructions provide significant performance improvements for 3D geometry and lighting calculations.
+3DNow! instructions are directly utilized by Microsoft's Direct3D version 6 as well as by many games.
+The IDT WinChip 2 version A processor is initially available in several speed grades: 200 (3x66-MHz bus), 233 (3.5x66-MHz), Speed 266 (2.33x100-MHz bus), Versions 300 (2.5x100-MHz).
+Please consult the factory regarding availability of 266A (4x66-MHz bus) version.

-225 MHz (75-MHz bus),

-240 MHz (60-MHz bus)

-250 MHz (83-MHz bus)

-266 MHz (66-MHz bus)

-300 MHz (75 & 100 MHz bus)

 Future versions of the WinChip 2 processor will provide other speed grades and bus speed combinations.
-In particular, the 100 MHz bus will be supported at 233, 250 and 266 MHz.

-Speed Versions

-Voltage Versions

-IDT WinChip 2 processors initially support one of two voltage ranges:

-3.52V (3.45V3.6V)

-3.3V (3.135V3.6V)

-Future versions of the WinChip 2 processor will support lower core voltages.
+Voltage IDT WinChip 2 processors initially support one of two voltage ranges: Versions 3.52V (3.45V-3.6V) 3.3V (3.135V-3.6V) Future versions of the WinChip 2 processor will support lower core voltages.